alkindi17/pokedex/README.md

 cd pokedex
 ```

 3. Create `.env.local` file at root directory, and edit to link to your Algolia account.
-   To use my algolia account for review purposes please contact me on **contact@alialkindi.dev**
+   To use my algolia account for review purposes please contact me **contact@alialkindi.dev**

 ```
 ALGOLIA_ADMIN_API_KEY = <Your Admin API Key>